-FEIS Section Impact Description CMP Management Action Project-Level Mitigation The level of impact is expected to be less than significant prior to any mitigation.
-Implementation o mitigation measures will further reduce the TMT project's impact.
+FEIS Section Impact Description CMP Management Action Project-Level Mitigation Impact Level The level of impact is expected to be less than significant prior to any mitigation.
+Implementation of mitigation measures will further reduce the TMT project's impact.
 Power and Communications (Final EIS Section 3.12, page 3-169) The proposed TMT project's electricity consumption will not significantly impact other facilities on the mountain or island-wide.
 HELCO has ample generation capacity to service the Project.
 The use of bandwidth for communications would not exceed the Project's allotment.
 Impacts are expected to be less than significant.
 CMP IM-11: Encourage existing facilities and new development to incorporate sustainable technologies, energy efficient technologies, and LEED standards, whenever possible, into facility design and operations.
 CMP IM-12: Conduct energy audits to identify energy use and system inefficiencies, and develop solutions to reduce energy usage.
 Energy saving devices will be incorporated into TMT project facilities, plans including: solar hot water systems, solar panels on the Headquarters facility (photo voltaic power systems), energy efficient light fixtures, and efficient Energy Star rated appliances.
-Noise (Final EIS Section 3,13, page 3- 173) Noise associated with the TMT project will not detrimentally affect ambient noise levels or substantially degrade environmental quality in noise sensitive areas.
+Noise (Final EIS Section 3.13, page 3- 173) Noise associated with the TMT project will not detrimentally affect ambient noise levels or substantially degrade environmental quality in noise sensitive areas.
 CMP FLU-1: Follow design guidelines presented in the 2000 Master Plan.
 The TMT project will place HVAC equipment indoors, significantly reducing noise levels associated with the equipment.
 In addition, façade acoustical louvers and duct silencers will be used to further reduce the level of HVAC noise outside of the observatory.
-Mandatory participation in a Ride-Sharing Program for TMT Observatory employees traveling beyond Hale Pōhaku will reduce transient vehicular noise.
+Mandatory participation in a Ride-Sharing Program for TMT Observatory employees traveling beyond Hale Põhaku will reduce transient vehicular noise.
 The level of impact is expected to be less than significant prior to any mitigation.
 Implementation of mitigation measures will further reduce the TMT project's impact.
-Climate, Meteorology, Air Quality, and Lighting (Final EIS Section 3.14, page 3-182) Potential impacts related to dust and exhaust emissions from vehicular travel and emissions related to operation and maintenance activities will not substantially affect the existing air quality or climate.
-Sky illumination effects will be limited and not substantial.
-TMT project impacts are expected to be less than significant.
-CMP IM-2: Reduce impacts from operations and maintenance activities by educating personnel about Mauna Kea's unique resources.
+Meteorology, Air Quality, and Lighting (Final EIS Section 3.14 page 3-182) With and emissions related to operation and maintenance activities will not substantially affect the existing air quality or climate.
+Sky illumination effects will be limited and CMP IM-2: Reduce impacts from operations and maintenance activities by educating personnel about Mauna Kea's unique resources.
 Mandatory participation in a Ride-Sharing Program for TMT Observatory employees traveling beyond Hale Põhaku and paving of a portion of the Access Way will reduce the generation of dust in the summit region.
 The level of impact is expected to be less than significant prior to any mitigation.
 Implementation of mitigation measures will further reduce the TMT project's impact.